 #9 Log On Daily

 From the marketing point of view, a social media account that's not kept up daily is almost not worth existing.
-And it's not just about broadcasting your content but about reacting to the posts by others and reply messages.
+And it's not just about broadcasting your content but about reacting to the posts by others and replying to messages.

 That's what the social media management services such as Hootsuite and Buffer are for.
 You can schedule your own posts using these apps (so that you can manage the interval between each post), but you should still log on to your social account and see what others are up to.

 It is hard - impossible! - to maintain all the social accounts if you have more than a few.
 You don't want them to rule your day.
-You can probably focus on a couple of accounts, say Facebook and Twitter in the beginning, then when you feel more comfortable you can explore other social networks.
+X has a lot of negativity now, so you can probably focus on a couple of accounts, say Instagram and TikTok in the beginning, and then when you feel more comfortable you can explore other social networks.
 Alternatively, you can tell your audience to visit your other accounts.
 For example in your Instagram profile, you can say "I cannot reply to your DMs.
 Please visit my Facebook group...(URL)".

 #10 Have Your Own Website!